Shahaf2kk/WebStore.angular-asp.net.project/README.md

 ## Controllers

-- im only did the product controller.
+- I only did the product controller.
   - TODO:
   1. users controller: - login option. - add new user.
   2. cart controller: - add more product to specific user.